One week in Sicily: The perfect Sicily itinerary

 Once again, hit the road early, since you need to drive quite a bit to visit the three destinations planned for this day.

-The first stop is a small town called Ragusa Ibla which is a 130-km (80-mile) drive from Agrigento.
-With its Baroque churches, cobblestone alleys, cozy courtyards, and scenic views, Ragusa Ibla is a truly charming place and definitely worth a visit even if it’s just for a few hours.
+The first stop is Ragusa Ibla, a small town about a 130 km (80 mi) drive from Agrigento and yet another UNESCO World Heritage Site in Sicily.
+With its Baroque churches, cobblestone alleys, lovely courtyards, and scenic views, it’s a charming place that’s worth a visit, even if it’s just for a few hours.

-With its many blue doors and windows, Marzamemi reminded me a bit of Greece!
-I would have loved to spend a night in this picturesque village if we only had more time.
+I would have loved to spend a night in this cute village if we had more time.

 Accommodation